-9. Grading procedure
+9 Grading procedure

-- 9.1 Grades shall be awarded to indicate the performance of students in each theory course, laboratory / practicals / Engineering Graphics / Drawing, Technical Seminar, Internship, Mini-Project, Project, Activity Oriented courses based on the percentage of marks obtained (Continuous Internal Evaluation plus Semester End Examination, both taken together) as specified in section 8 above, a corresponding letter grade shall be given. - 9.2.
-As a measure of the performance of a student, a 10-point absolute grading system using the following letter grades (as per UGC/AICTE guidelines) and corresponding percentage of marks shall be followed:
+- 9.1 Grades shall be awarded to indicate the performance of students in each theory course, laboratory / practicals / Engineering Graphics / Drawing, Technical Seminar, Internship, Mini-Project, Project, Activity Oriented courses based on the percentage of marks obtained (Continuous Internal Evaluation plus Semester End Examination, both taken together) as specified in section 8 above, a corresponding letter grade shall be given. - 9.2 As a measure of the performance of a student, a 10-point absolute grading system using the following letter grades (as per UGC/AICTE guidelines) and corresponding percentage of marks shall be followed:

-% Of Marks Letter Grade Grade
+% of Marks Letter Grade Grade

 Secured in a Course (UGC Guidelines) Points

 (Class Intervals)

 Greater than or equal to 90% O (Outstanding) 10

-80 and less than 90% A+(Excellent) 9
+80 and less than 90% A + (Excellent) 9

 70 and less than 80% A (Very Good) 8

 60 and less than 70% B + (Good) 7

 50 and less than 60% B (Average) 6

 40 and less than 50% C (Pass) 5

 Below 40% F (FAIL) 0

 Absent Ab 0

-- 9.3.
-A student who has obtained an 'F' grade in any course(s) shall be deemed to have 'failed' and is required to reappear as a 'supplementary candidate' in the semester end examination, as and when conducted.
-However, the internal marks in those course(s) shall remain the same as obtained earlier. - 9.4.
-A student, who has not appeared for an examination in any course(s), shall be awarded 'Ab' grade in that course(s), and shall be deemed to have 'failed' in that course(s).
+- 9.3 A student who has obtained an 'F' grade in any course(s) shall be deemed to have 'failed' and is required to reappear as a 'supplementary candidate' in the semester end examination, as and when conducted.
+However, the internal marks in those course(s) shall remain the same as obtained earlier. - 9.4 A student, who has not appeared for an examination in any course(s), shall be awarded 'Ab' grade in that course(s), and shall be deemed to have 'failed' in that course(s).
 Such a student shall be required to reappear as a 'supplementary candidate' in the semester end examination, as and when conducted.
-However, the internal marks in those course(s) shall remain the same as obtained earlier. - 9.5.
-A letter grade does not indicate any specific percentage of marks secured by the student, but it indicates only the range of percentage of marks. - 9.6.
-A student earns a grade point (GP) in each course, on the basis of the letter grade secured in that course.
-The corresponding 'Credit Points (CP)' for a course are computed by multiplying the grade point with credits for that particular course.
+However, the internal marks in those course(s) shall remain the same as obtained earlier. - 9.5 A letter grade does not indicate any specific percentage of marks secured by the student, but it indicates only the range of percentage of marks.